Austin Hit & Run Accident Lawyer

 - Preventing you from making statements that may decrease the compensation you receive for your injuries.

-At The Law Offices of George Salinas, we understand how difficult many accident victims find it to handle the expenses associated with their accident.
+At George Salinas Injury Lawyers, we understand how difficult many accident victims find it to handle the expenses associated with their accident.
 We start with a free consultation with all of our clients, allowing us to better understand their needs and determine whether we will accept them as clients.
 In many cases, we accept our clients on a contingent fee basis: we get paid only when they receive a settlement or judgment, rather than taking our compensation from clients ahead of time.

 Your Austin Hit and Run Attorney: Contact Us Today

 If you need an attorney after a hit and run accident, do not wait.
-Contact The Law Offices of George Salinas today at (512) 851-1004 to set up your free consultation.
+Contact George Salinas Injury Lawyers today at 210-225-0909 to set up your free consultation.